nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ## About Me

 I am a graduate student with a focus on Developmental Neuroscience working in the Sheridan and Propper Labs at The University of North Carolina at Chapel Hill.
-I study the immediate and enduring consequences of childhood trauma, with a focus on how children learn from, remember, forget, and respond to aversive experiences.
-I am also interested in how peripheral biological systems are associated with aversive neural responses and brain development.
+I study the immediate and enduring consequences of childhood trauma, with a focus on how children learn from, remember, and respond to aversive experiences.
+I am also interested in how peripheral biology is associated with neurodevelopment, specifically with neural networks that support aversive learning and response systems.
 This research program is heavily informed by rodent models of adversity rearing, specifically those focused on traumatic learning environments.

 I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), parent-reported and self-report questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.

-Additionally, I collaborate with scientists across disciplines to explore other questions such as how adolescents brains process social information and the role of prenatal experiences (ie stress, sleep, nutrition) on child brain development.
+Additionally, I collaborate with scientists across disciplines to explore other questions such as how the adolescent brain processess social information and the role of prenatal exposures (ie stress, sleep, nutrition, toxic metals) on offspring neurodevelopment.

 ## Projects